dhewett/dhewett.github.io/_posts/2023-02-13-the-right-to-be-forgotten.markdown

 **Just delete my data.**

-Thankfully there are a few websites that generate boiler plate emails for you with the correct contact details for some companies but in 2023 these really should not exist.
+Thankfully there are a few websites that generate boiler plate emails for you with the correct contact details for some companies, but in 2023 these really should not need to exist.